qualified-self/cue-control/prototypes/hsfm_prototype/gui-version/README.md

 #Gui version
-This folder will store the prototype that implements a simple UI for users to interact with it.
+This folder will store the prototype that implements a simple UI for users.